Coastal temperate rainforest - in Britain?!

 The most stunning engineering by the beavers is the damming of the small Dubh Loch as it drains into Loch Coille-Bharr (see Images 48-51 in (41)).
 The rise in water level behind the dam has more than quadrupled the size of the loch, subsuming a forest track road and drowning stands of birch on the western side, but creating an area I saw being exploited by ducks, swans and dragonflies.
 Given greater through flow and siltation, this could be the first new beaver meadow in Britain for many centuries.
 Spectacular as this is, I did wonder how the strategy of the trial of releasing beaver into some spatially adjacent lochs would be a real test for their reinstatement, when compared to the predominantly riverine distribution of the unofficial beavers in the Tay river catchment (42).
 The pairs of beavers tended to settle and stay put on the lochs in which they were released (41).
 Although they explored much of the stream network that links the lochs together, they largely chose not to exploit the river and riparian resources (43).
 Thus since nearly all of their activity has been concentrated around the lochs, and with only a few dams constructed on inflows and outflows in close proximity to lochs where the flow was slow or sluggish, then very little change in stream habitat occurred during the trial.
 This is in marked contrast to the number and frequency of small dams – 32 over one year - built in an area that is a case study in the final report of the Tayside Beaver Study Group (44).

-The population of the official trial did not reach predicted size, establishing only three groups of between two and four members plus potentially any kits born in the summer of 2014, and one single male, representing perhaps 10 animals.
-This is no increase in the number of families over the duration of the trial, making it difficult to predict how beavers might spread in the landscape at Knapdale or elsewhere (41).
+The population of the official trial did not reach a predicted size of four breeding pairs, establishing only three groups of between two and four members plus potentially any kits born in the summer of 2014, and one single male, a minimum of 10 altogether (41).
+Three of the males released died in the first year, and five other beaver went missing over the following years.
+Of the 14 kits born, most have died leaving perhaps one or two wild born beaver on site.
+Thus there has been no increase in the number of families over the duration of the trial, making it difficult to predict how beavers might spread in the landscape at Knapdale, or from there to elsewhere (41).
 This can be compared with an estimate of the Tayside beaver population of 38-39 beaver occupied territories in 2012, equating to approximately 146 individual beavers, and suggesting that new families have repeatedly been established there (45).
-The differences are measured in the greater reproductive success amongst the Tayside beavers in terms of higher litter size and lower kit mortality - all the kits from 2012 and 2013 died in Knapdale (41) - with speculation that the apparent differences in reproductive success may reflect the different provenance of each population: there was endless speculation about the Bavarian origin of unofficial Tay beavers being the wrong origin (42) when the official trial made great play of the Norwegian origin of its beavers (41).
+The differences are measured in the greater reproductive success amongst the Tayside beavers in terms of higher litter size and lower kit mortality - all the kits from 2012 and 2013 died in Knapdale (41) - with speculation that the differences may reflect the different provenance of each population: there was endless speculation about the Bavarian origin of unofficial Tay beavers being the wrong origin (42) when the official trial made great play of the Norwegian origin of its beavers (41).